awtyklo/carve-api/README.md

 -   `#[Api\Summary]` - Attaches summary to the operation.
 Summary supports subject parameters.
 -   `#[Api\Parameter]` - Parameter with description that supports subject parameters.
 -   `#[Api\ParameterPathId]` - Preconfigured path ID parameter with description that supports subject parameters.
+-   `#[Api\Response200]` - Preconfigured response with code 200 and description that supports subject parameters.
+-   `#[Api\Response200Groups]` - Preconfigured path ID parameter with description that supports subject parameters and attaches serialization groups to content (`Nelmio\ApiDocBundle\Annotation\Model` is expected as content).
+-   `#[Api\Response200SubjectGroups]` - Preconfigured path ID parameter with description that supports subject parameters and sets content as `Nelmio\ApiDocBundle\Annotation\Model` with subject class and serialization groups.

 WIP

--   `#[Api\Response200ContentClass(description: '')]` -> Response 200 with description with variables and content set as class from Resource and serialization groups
--   `#[Api\Response200ContentModel(description: '', modelType: )]` -> Response 200 with description with variables and content set as modelType and serialization groups
+-   `#[Api\Response404]` - Preconfigured response with 404 code and description that supports subject parameters.

 Common use cases: